// overview

 Profitability AI

-The /profit.analysis command loads the richest context — the full consultant_profitability view plus pre-computed aggregates — enabling questions that span finance, staffing, and contract type.
+The /profit.analysis command loads the richest context — the full consultant_profitability view plus pre-computed aggregates.

 Margin analysis

-"Which consultant is the least profitable?" — sorted by margin % with full cost breakdown.
+"Which consultant is least profitable?" — sorted by margin % with full cost breakdown.

 Target gap